svenevs/sphinx/doc/usage/extensions/napoleon.rst

    True to include special members (like ``__membername__``) with docstrings in the documentation.
-False to fall back to Sphinx's default behavior. *Defaults to True.*
+False to fall back to Sphinx's default behavior. *Defaults to False.*

    **If True**::